 Manual distractions are ones that cause you to remove one or both hands from the steering wheel.
 Some examples of manual distractions include eating, drinking, smoking, adjusting the radio, applying makeup, or reaching for an object in the vehicle.
 When your hands are not on the steering wheel, you have less control over the vehicle and your ability to respond to unexpected events or changes in road conditions is diminished.

 To avoid manual distractions, make as many preparations for your trip as possible before getting behind the wheel.
 This includes adjusting your vehicle’s settings, securing loose objects, and preparing snacks or drinks if needed.
 Never apply makeup or shave while driving.
-If you must perform a manual task while driving then pull over and complete the task so you don’t compromise control of the vehicle.
+If you must perform a manual task while driving, then pull over and complete the task so you don’t compromise control of the vehicle.

-Contact a Chicago Car Accident Lawyer
+Contact an Illinois Car Accident Lawyer

 The staff at Lerner and Rowe Injury Attorneys hopes that this blog has given you a better understanding of the causes of distracted driving in Illinois.
 Please share this guide with your family and friends as part of Distracted Driving Awareness Month.
-Should you get injured in an accident caused by a distracted driver then contact our Chicago injury lawyers for immediate assistance.
+Should you get injured in an accident caused by a distracted driver then contact our Illinois injury lawyers for immediate assistance.